srcbookdev/srcbook/README.md

 ## Analytics and tracking

-In order to improve Srcbook, we collect some behavior analytics.
-We don't collect anything personal or identifiable, our goals are simply to improve the application (the code is open-source so you don't have to trust us, you can verify!)
+In order to improve Srcbook, we collect some behavioral analytics.
+We don't collect anything personal or identifiable, our goals are simply to improve the application.
+The code is open source so you don't have to trust us, you can verify!
+You can find more information in our [privacy policy](./PRIVACY-POLICY.md).

 If you want to disable tracking, you can do so in the settings page of the application.